mr-circuit/mr-circuit.github.io/pages/academic_portfolio.md

 ### _A Smart Ignition system to check Alcoholic Drivers and Seatbelt Overlookers_

-* Bachelors' Degree Thesis Project
+* Bachelors' Degree Thesis Project👨🏻‍🎓
-* Credits: Jayasurya Obbu, P Sandeep, Y Tejaswini, P. Santhosh Kumar Reddy
+* Credits: Jayasurya Obbu👨🏻‍🎓, P Sandeep👨🏻‍🎓, Y Tejaswini👩🏻‍🎓, P. Santhosh Kumar Reddy👨🏻‍🎓

 Accidents are very common anywhere and at any time.
 Road safety is emerging as a major social concern around the world, especially in India.
 Alcoholic Driver creating accidents are one of the most significant public problems.
 There can be various reasons for accidents but the role of alcohol in traffic safety has produced more controversies than any other topic.
 The major cause of accidents is due to a bad driver, Condition of the road or Condition of the vehicle.